 Nose Surgery Before and After Photos

 These septoplasty before and after surgery photographs represent typical results of our patients. *Results depend on individual patient circumstances and can vary significantly.

 Septoplasty Surgical Procedure

-Surgery – Nasal septum surgery involves strengthening the septum by shortening, restoring, or placing the cartilage and bone in a central position.
+- Nasal septum surgery involves strengthening the septum by either shortening, restoring, or placing the cartilage and bone in a central position.

-The operation usually lasts 30-60 minutes, depending on the severity of the septum deformation.
+The operation usually lasts between 30-60 minutes, however, the length of the procedure depends on the severity of the septum deformation.

 Recovery after Septoplasty

-After the septoplasty surgery, splints are placed into the nostrils and need to be worn for a couple of days after the procedure.
-Minor swelling and bruises under the eyes can occur.
+After the septoplasty surgery, patients will have splints into the nostrils and will need to wear them for at least a few days after the procedure.
+Minor swelling and bruises are also likely to occur under the eyes.